asciidoctor/atom-language-asciidoc/.github/PULL_REQUEST_TEMPLATE.md

 ## Preamble

-The file `/grammars/language-asciidoc` is generated, please don't modify manually this file.

-Please read the contributing guide to know how generate this file.
+The `grammars/language-asciidoc.cson` file is auto-generated.
+Please don't modify this file manually.
+Consult the contributing guide to learn how to generate this file.

 ### How to write a good PR